 The Rosslyn BID and Arlington County hosted a community workshop in March 2017 to envision how vehicles, buses, bikes, and pedestrians can better use streets in the core of Rosslyn.

 Participants, representing residents, local businesses, developers, visitors, commuters and transportation officials, examined some of Rosslyn’s busiest intersections and worked together to come up with pilot strategies to make them flow better.

 The County’s Transportation Division created a Stakeholder Advisory Group and Strategy Group to aid in identifying and developing improvements to the street network in the core of Rosslyn.

-Advisory group members, which include residents, business representatives, and the Rosslyn BID, are expected to attend meetings at key milestones throughout the transportation study process, and to share information about these efforts with their respective community networks.
+Advisory group members, which include residents, business representatives, and the Rosslyn BID, attended meetings at key milestones throughout the transportation study process, and shared information about these efforts with their respective community networks.